What is Productivity?

 Excellent or Mediocre?

-smack_head_in_disappointment_150_wht_16653Many organisations proclaim that their mission is to achieve excellence but then proceed to deliver mediocre performance.
+smack_head_in_disappointment_150_wht_16653Many organisations proclaim that their vision, goal, objective and mission is to achieve excellence but then proceed to deliver mediocre performance.

 Why is this?